-- B4.2 Programme approval may be given: - (i) without time limit up to the next Periodic Review date; - (ii) for a specified period; - (iii) with academic or administrative conditions. - B4.3 Programmes with registered students must be in validation. - B4.4 New programmes that have received planning approval but have not yet been validated may be marketed and promoted provided such activity clearly specifies that the programmes are 'subject to validation'.
+- B4.1 All programmes offered at the University are approved through the Validation Process approved by Academic Board.
+The procedures, which include those for implementing changes to programmes in approval, are detailed in the University Quality Handbook and must be followed.
+Continued approval is determined through Periodic Review which takes place for all programmes every six years (unless PSRB or other external agencies require a different reapproval period). - B4.2 Programme approval may be given: - (i) without time limit up to the next Periodic Review date; - (ii) for a specified period; - (iii) with academic or administrative conditions. - B4.3 Programmes with registered students must be in validation. - B4.4 New programmes that have received planning approval but have not yet been validated may be marketed and promoted provided such activity clearly specifies that the programmes are 'subject to validation'.